What, How, and Why Are Consumers Buying Now?

 Consumers are prioritizing certain categories over others based on the value they ascribe to the product or service.
 For example, experience-based goods—or goods that might elevate a consumer’s experience through their use or are a means of self-expression, such as jewelry—are growing faster than goods less associated with experiences.”
 Source: McKinsey & Co.

-Combining value with speed and convenience, retailers may be able to avoid consumer brand-switching—which has become more common in the face of price concerns—and instead, build brand loyalty.
+Combining value with speed and convenience, retailers may be able to avoid consumer brand-switching—which has become more common in the face of price concerns—and instead build brand loyalty.

 For more insights on understanding your customers’ value sweet spot, read our blog, 5 Retail Value Strategies to Attract Price-Conscious Consumers.

-Brick-and-Mortar Comeback Creates an Omnichannel Imperative
+A Brick-and-Mortar Comeback Creates an Omnichannel Imperative

 Despite Amazon’s dominance in e-commerce and a rise in retail e-commerce market penetration overall, look for a brick-and-mortar resurgence.